BrightspaceUILabs/router/README.md

 navigate('/');
 ```

-If you wish to programmatically redirect to a page and have the previous history item be replaced with the new one, you can use `redirect(path)`:
+To programmatically redirect to a page and have the previous history item be replaced with the new one, use `redirect(path)`:

 ```js
 import { redirect } from '@brightspace-ui-labs/router';